Quick answer

 The practical takeaway is to spend your time in proportion to both your weakness and the topic's weight.
 There is little value in over-drilling statistics, which might give you one question on the day, and enormous value in getting fluent at algebra and Paper 2 reasoning, which shape a large share of your score.
 Filter to a topic, set a difficulty range you can handle, and work upward.

 - Diagnose first.
 Do a paper or two, or a diagnostic, and note which topics you consistently miss.
-Those are your targets.
-Guessing your weak spots is worse than measuring them.
+If you practise on CrackTMUA, the dashboard keeps a topic-by-topic accuracy map so you are measuring your weak spots rather than guessing them.

 - Drill in blocks.
-Take one topic and do a run of questions on it back to back, easy to hard, reading the worked solution each time.
+Take one topic and do a run of questions on it back to back in the practice bank with the topic filter on, easy to hard, reading the worked solution each time.
 Doing them in a cluster builds the pattern recognition that scattered practice never quite delivers.

 - Mix back in.
 Once a topic stops costing you marks, fold it back into mixed practice and full papers so you can still switch between topics on demand, which is what the real exam requires.